eslint/eslint/docs/rules/README.md

 * [no-cond-assign](no-cond-assign.md) - disallow assignment in conditional expressions
 * [no-console](no-console.md) - disallow use of `console` (off by default in the node environment)
 * [no-constant-condition](no-constant-condition.md) - disallow use of constant expressions in conditions
+* [no-constant-expressions](no-constant-expressions) - disallow use of computed constant expressions
 * [no-control-regex](no-control-regex.md) - disallow control characters in regular expressions
 * [no-debugger](no-debugger.md) - disallow use of `debugger`
 * [no-dupe-args](no-dupe-args.md) - disallow duplicate arguments in functions